On Heroes, Hero-Worship, & the Heroic in History: Reception and legacy

-University of British Columbia professor Michael K. Goldberg writes:The gospel of heroes met resistance from nineteenth-century liberalism for ignoring the masses; from Engels, at least, among nineteenth-century Marxists for being too religious and mystical; from some segments of the established church for being too radical; and later from some twentieth-century democrats for being too tyrannical.Two reviews which appeared in the Christian Remembrancer in 1843 provide representative reactions to On Heroes.
+University of British Columbia professor Michael K. Goldberg writes:

+The gospel of heroes met resistance from nineteenth-century liberalism for ignoring the masses; from Engels, at least, among nineteenth-century Marxists for being too religious and mystical; from some segments of the established church for being too radical; and later from some twentieth-century democrats for being too tyrannical.

+Two reviews which appeared in the Christian Remembrancer in 1843 provide representative reactions to On Heroes.
 Archbishop of York William Thomson denounced Carlyle's syncretism, writing: "It is not a Christian Book."
 In response, theologian Frederick Denison Maurice defended Carlyle's emphasis on truth over semblances, as well as his ability to challenge and test the sincerity of readers that disagree with him.

-Whether positively or negatively, the impact of the book was felt by all.
-Richard Garnett wrote that it was "echoed by all the best minds of [the] day".
+The impact of On Heroes on intellectuals and the reading public was deep and continued long after its publication.
+Richard Garnett wrote that its ideas were "echoed by all the best minds of [the] day", while Edmund Gosse reported in 1900 that "it is read by practically every one who reads at all".
 Vincent van Gogh wrote to his brother Theo in 1883 that it was "a very beautiful little book."

-These lectures of Carlyle's are regarded as an early and powerful formulation of the Great Man theory of historical development.
+Henry David Thoreau compared it favourably with previous writings on heroism such as Parallel Lives, opining that Carlyle "even leaves Plutarch behind."
+These lectures are regarded as an early and powerful formulation of the Great Man theory of historical development.
 Friedrich Nietzsche agreed with much of Carlyle's hero worship, transferring many qualities of the hero to his concept of the Übermensch.

 Elizabeth Barrett Browning referenced the work in the 5th book of Aurora Leigh (1856).
 George Bernard Shaw took inspiration from On Heroes in his plays Arms and the Man (1894), The Man of Destiny (1897), Man and Superman (1905), and Back to Methuselah (1920).

 Mahatma Gandhi read "The Hero as Prophet" in his studies of Islam and "learnt of the Prophet's greatness and bravery and austere living."

+Otto Weininger drew on this work to supplement his discussion of the masculine and the feminine in Sex and Character (1903).

+Frédéric Masson spoke favourably of the Carlylean hero in his introduction to the fifth volume of Napoléon et sa famille (1902).

+Deena Weinstein detects the influence of On Heroes in the rock music phenomenon of the "guitar hero," as epitomised in the 1960s meme "Clapton is God".